Your Cart

 While fried and very fatty foods are not ideal for digestion, olive oil, avocado oil, MCT oil and coconut oil are usually tolerated well.

-If you find that smoothies and shakes are gentler on your digestion, try making one with nutrient-filled ingredients like yogurt, spinach, banana and berries.
+Certain smoothies and shakes are gentler on your digestion, especially those with nutrient-filled and easy-to-digest ingredients like yogurt, spinach, banana and berries.
 Pureed apples and pears are also a good option.

 Ginger is an herb that’s known for being a superfood for your gut because it’s known to be soothing to the stomach and gut lining.
 Add a bit to smoothies, teas, stir-fries or other recipes for extra digestive support.

-To maintain hydration, be sure to drink lots of water and fluids, such as peppermint tea, ginger tea and chamomile tea, for beneficial effects on digestion.
+Herbal, caffeine-free tea such as peppermint tea, ginger tea and chamomile tea can create beneficial effects on digestion.

 FAQS About Foods for Digestive Health